-Healthy Kimberley is seeking a motivated and resourceful individual for the position of Assistant Coordinator of the Food Recovery Depot (FRD).
+Healthy Kimberley Food Recovery Depot is seeking a motivated and resourceful individual for the position of Operations Coordinator.

 The Swan Ave Park Project is seeking additional public support for the initiative that will see a neighbourhood park built on land beside the Swan Ave basketball court / ice rink.